zenstackhq/zenstack-docs/docs/guides/edge.md

 ## Cloudflare Workers

 You can use ZenStack-enhanced `PrismaClient` in Cloudflare Workers.
 Here's an example for using with a Neon database.
-It's recommended to import `enhance` from `@zenstackhq/runtime/edge` instead of `@zenstackhq/runtime`.
-Although these two modules are identical today, they may diverge in the future due to limitations of the edge runtime.
+Please make sure to import `enhance` from `@zenstackhq/runtime/edge` instead of `@zenstackhq/runtime`.

 ```ts
 import { PrismaClient } from '@prisma/client';